ipo-exe/planslab/README.md

 ![sal_lamb](https://github.com/ipo-exe/planslab/blob/main/docs/animation_lamb.gif "sal")

+---

-### `SAL` (sensitivity analysis) of the `TWI`
+## `SAL` (sensitivity analysis) of `di` to the `TWI` map

 `TWI` - the Topographic Wetness Index is among the core ideas behind the `TOPMODEL` approach.
 It is a similarity index map for the propensity to saturation of a given element in the catchment.

 Again, there is the standard TWI formula derived from the assumptions made when `TOPMODEL` was developed.

 And again, we do not care much about the standard formulas.
 What if the propensity to saturation if different?
 This type of question opens the doors for many new hypothesis of how this propensity to saturation can be mapped.

-And we may perform some more `SAL` on this.
+As we mentined above, we provide the novel `HTWI` index map so we may perform some more `SAL` on this.

 ```python
  # import tool: